HerryTech/SQL-Projects/retail_sales_analysis/README.md

 - Filter transactions based on category and quantity sold
 - Calculate total sales per category
 - Find the average age of customers by category
+- Identify high-value transactions
+- Transactions by gender and category
+- Average sales per month and identify the best-selling month
+- Top 5 customers by total sales